-I’m Dr. Matthew George, a double board-certified vascular and general surgeon, and I’m committed to improving the health of our community.
-I helped establish the first vascular surgical practice at AnMed and was part of the team that developed our hybrid operating room.
-This technology allows us to offer the most advanced surgical procedures right here at home, so you don’t have to travel far for expert care.
+Dr. Matthew George is a double board-certified vascular and general surgeon at AnMed Vascular Surgery.
+He is dedicated to improving the health of the community and has played a key role in expanding vascular care at AnMed.
+Dr. George helped establish the first vascular surgical practice and was part of the team that developed the hybrid operating room, which allows patients to receive advanced surgical procedures close to home.

 Medical Interests